Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 * Tutor support referenced me to an excerpt from Stack Overflow which had me use an empty div for my background image instead of targeting the body itself.

 * [Bootstrap 4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) was used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+#### Acknowledgements

+* My mentor for continuous and helpful support/design suggestions.